A Name Written in Cedar and Sky

 Marie Josephte was not an outsider arriving with an unfamiliar name in an unfamiliar place.
 She was a woman whose name placed her immediately within a living tradition — a tradition that had been sustained, at Oka, since before the register opened, by women and men from five nations who shared a mission community and, apparently, a common understanding of what the kijik root meant to carry.

 She is the 4th-great-grandmother of the author of this piece.
-Her name — Abitakijikokwe, woman of the cedar and sky — was not incidental to who she was.
+Her name — Abitakijikokwe, woman of the cedar and sky and the completed day — was not incidental to who she was.
 It was her identity in the Anishinaabe world that formed her, carried with her across the Great Lakes to a hillside mission above the Ottawa River, recorded by a French-Canadian priest who wrote what he heard and moved on to the next entry.

 The register on the morning of 27 May 1786 recorded two women with kijik-root names on the same page and did not remark on it.
 It was not remarkable.
 It was simply the community, naming its children in the way that communities do — carrying forward what matters, giving it to the next generation, trusting that the root will hold.